 - See also: python, c, mathematical-notation, jython, scipy, matlab, simulink, matplotlib, cython

-- I have 47 facts about NumPy. what would you like to know? email me and let me know how I can help.
+- Have a question about NumPy not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: